Arvindprksh/arvindprksh.github.io/_posts/WebProgramming/2016-12-14-How_To_Use_Code_Block_Of_Jekyll.md

 }
 {% endhighlight %}

+ if you use **lineos=table**, at that time, copy and paste is easy, linenumber doesn't matter.

  In other words,

  **linenos=table** option is comportable with copy contents, this means when you copy code block, You can select only the code. without linenumber

  you can check [this stackoverflow](http://stackoverflow.com/questions/11093241/how-to-support-line-number-when-using-pygments-with-jekyll)

+ **BUT,** after I test that lineos=table and lineos, both options is the same on my gitpage.

   >  highlight with a normal code block